devangi-08/LECO/CASE_STUDY.md

 The architectural decision to make the engine deterministic (no LLM at runtime) was driven by how the system was designed from the start: the entire approach is built around extracting as much structured information as possible from the questions themselves, then storing that as static labeled data.
 Once the question corpus is labeled, the per-student diagnostic computation runs with zero API calls.
 For a B2B2C product serving thousands of students through coaching institutes, this makes the marginal cost of each student's diagnosis effectively zero.

-The only LLM call in the live product would be optional — generating a human-readable report from the clinical diagnostic output, wrapped in a conversational persona (a motivational coach, a direct friend, a humorous mentor) to make the evaluation feel less like a report card and more like advice from someone who knows you.
-The hypothesis behind the persona system is that knowledge retention improves when information is delivered with engagement and familiarity — a principle observed repeatedly in classroom settings where the best teachers use humor and personality, not clinical distance.
+The only LLM call in the live product would be optional, generating a human-readable report from the clinical diagnostic output, wrapped in a conversational persona (a motivational coach, a direct friend, a humorous mentor) to make the evaluation feel less like a report card and more like advice from someone who knows you.
+The hypothesis behind the persona system is that knowledge retention improves when information is delivered with engagement and familiarity...a principle observed repeatedly in classroom settings where the best teachers use humor and personality, not clinical distance.

 ---